The 5 Best Ways to Visit the Panama Canal

-As our Uber pulled into the Mira Flores Visitor Center at the Panama Canal, I suddenly had a memory race through my mind.
+As our Uber pulled into the Miraflores Visitor Center at the Panama Canal, I suddenly had a memory race through my mind.
 I was transported back to being 13 years old again traveling with my parents for spring break in Florida.
 We always went to the same little place near Sarasota for the week.
 But somehow this year I convinced my parents to stop at Disney World on the way home, even though it was out of the way.
 I knew my Dad had no real interest in Disney World and the never-ending lines.
 In fact, my dad intensely hated lines and crowds.
 I understood that he was making this trip for me and that it would take a great deal of self-control and patience on his part to survive the day.

 I just remember being so excited as we entered the parking area for Disney World and looking at my dad’s face as we parked the car in a lot bigger than I had ever seen before in my life.
 I could tell that my dad was already frustrated before we ever even heard “It’s a Small World” playing as we paid for the expensive tickets.
 I’ll always view that first trip to Disney World as a sacrifice that my dad made for me.

-I looked at my dad in the Uber and could tell he was excited to be here at this engineering wonder; in fact, it was the whole reason he came on this trip with me, to visit the Panama Canal.
+I looked at my dad sitting in the Uber and could tell he was excited to be here at this engineering wonder; in fact, it was the whole reason he came on this trip with me, to visit the Panama Canal.

 Role Reversal As We Age